Windows CMD Commands: Mastering the Command Prompt

 Use the command to parse the MAC address to a network monitoring tool or to check the protocols on network adapters.

-The help command shows detailed information for a specific command.
-Without any parameters, the help command lists all available system commands.
+The help command shows detailed information about a specific command.
+Without any parameters, help lists all available system commands.

 The syntax for the command is: